marcblanchet/quic-in-space-hackathon/README.md

   - [Linux Netem (to introduce delay)](https://man7.org/linux/man-pages/man8/tc-netem.8.html)
      - N.B. the netem delay argument seems to have a maximum of 274s
   - [MacOSX Network Link Conditioner (to introduce delay)](https://medium.com/@itsanurag/simulate-low-network-with-network-link-conditioner-a1a7f14423b6)
+  - You may use [QVIS](https://qvis.quictools.info/) by uploading the QLOG files and visualize the flows.